 Jumba la Mtwana in Mtwapa is what remains of a 14th-century Swahili settlement that, at its height, appears to have enjoyed a vibrant culture, art and commerce – then in only a century, it was mysteriously no more.

-Today the roofs on the buildings are no more and only the old coral stone walls remain standing.
+Today the roofs on the buildings are long gone and only the old coral stone walls remain standing.
 They now provide a home to a number of Agama Lizards.

 Either way, remnants of the village show it must have been quite beautiful in its time and the presence of 4 mosques shows its inhabitants to have been predominantly Muslim.